 Last updated: November 2017

-Barcelona is a hotbed of art and culture, but if you’ve got enough time to take a day trip or two out of the city you might like to experience other aspects Catalan culture outside the capital.
+Barcelona is a hotbed of art and culture, but if you’ve got enough time to take a day trip or two out of the city you might like to experience other aspects of Catalan culture outside the capital.
 One of the most popular places to visit near Barcelona is Figueres, a small town in the province of Girona whose biggest claim to fame is the magnificent Dalí Theatre Museum.
-Yes, if you want to come face to face with some of Salvador Dalí’s most remarkable works this is perhaps the best place in the world.
+If you want to come face to face with some of Salvador Dalí’s most remarkable works this is perhaps the best place in the world.

 Figuring out Figueres